 Sir Vincent Fean, a retired diplomat, former British consul general to Jerusalem, and Balfour Project Trustee discusses the British accountability over the Palestine-Israel conflict from past to present-day.

-How will we mark the centenary of the Balfour Declaration – November 2016
+How will we mark the centenary of the Balfour Declaration – Balfour Project conference at Southwark Cathedral, which was organised with the support of the Dean and Chapter November 2016

 Balfour Declaration Centenary, 2017: towards constructive commemoration – Conference held in The Archbishop Desmond Tutu Centre for War and Peace Studies, Liverpool Hope University.
 October 2016

 ‘Britain in Palestine’ shown in UK Parliament –Parliamentarians from all four of Britain’s main political parties sponsored a showing of ‘Britain in Palestine, 1917-1948’ in The Attlee Suite – one of the main conference suites in the British Parliament.
 May 2016